Older people in Australia: Social Health Atlas

 - About one-tenth (11.5%) of the 65+ years population provided (unpaid) child care to a child or children other than their own, this was more prevalent for those living in the capital cities.

-- Death from circulatory system diseases was the leading cause of premature mortality for the 65+ year population: this includes deaths from ischaemic heart disease and cerebrovascular diseases among other causes.
+- Deaths from circulatory system diseases were the leading causes of mortality for the 65+ year population: they include deaths from ischaemic heart disease and cerebrovascular diseases among other causes.
+However, for premature deaths (deaths from 65 to 74 years), the number and rate of deaths from cancer were twice as high as from circulatory system diseases.

 - Death from cancer was also a significant cause of premature mortality for the 65+ year population, with lung cancer the main cancer type.